dwyl/phoenix-chat-example/README.md

 mix phx.gen.channel Room
 ```

-> If you are prompted to confirm installation,
+> If you are prompted to confirm installation of a new socket handler
 type `y` and hit the `[Enter]` key.

 This will create **two files**:<br />